Tansy (Ai Ju)

 Key Actions: Anthelmintic, Antiviral, Abortifacient, Repellent, Emmenagogue, Diaphoretic, Antioxidant, Stimulant, Bitter

-Medicinal Uses: Intestinal worms (including roundworm and threadworm in children), lice, tics, migraines, neuralgia, rheumatism, insect repellent, promote menstruation, promote uterine contractions, herpes simplex, gout, digestive complaints, fevers, bring out measles, sciatica, bloating, nausea, stomach spasms, poor appetite, fluid retention caused by congestive heart failure, epileptic seizures, calm nerves, scabies, freckles, vaginal discharge, toothache, sunburn.
+Medicinal Uses: Promotes menstruation, vaginal discharge, and uterine contractions.
+Repels intestinal worms (including roundworm and threadworm in children), insects, lice, and ticks.
+Treats migraines, neuralgia, rheumatism, herpes simplex, gout, digestive complaints, fever, sciatica, bloating, nausea, stomach spasms, poor appetite, fluid retention caused by congestive heart failure, epileptic seizures, nervousness, scabies, freckles, toothache, sunburn.

 Also Known As: N/A